 To ensure the quality of online-blended courses, the CSU provides extensive instructional quality training and support to faculty, helping them to design and deliver courses in a way that ensures success by the greatest number and diversity of students.
 This is accomplished through two training programs from which faculty and staff may choose training:

-- 43-item rubric available to subscribers
+- 42-item rubric available to faculty/staff who complete QM training

 Online education and training